vancauwe/MeToo/README.md

 -written content of tweet
 -creation date

+Number of Tweets: 350 000 tweets.

 & Combined with an API request to get additional information for the referenced Twitter users. (localisation and gender information)

 # Internal milestones till milestone 2

-Find how to process an sqlite file format to be able to use an interesting data set AND/OR make an API request using Twitter user ID.
+1. Find how to process an sqlite file format to be able to use an interesting data set AND/OR make an API request using Twitter user ID.

-Extract the raw data such as:
+2. Extract the raw data such as:
 - the hashtags (#) used,
 - @ references,
 - number of followers,
 - gender,
 - geolocalisation,
 - retweets or reply,
-- timestamps of the tweets
+- timestamps of the tweets,
-- negative or positive language in the tweets
+- negative or positive language in the tweets,
 - key words for in depth analysis (for example: “Trump”)

 3. Process this data into usable structures and evaluate if their output is pertinent for the subsequent data story.